vinod281/travel_application/README.md

 # 🌍 Traverse — Your Ultimate Travel Companion

 TravelMate is a sleek and user-friendly travel app built with React and Tailwind CSS.
-Whether you're planning a vacation or a business trip, TravelMate helps you discover destinations, track your itinerary, and explore the world with ease.
+Whether you're planning a vacation or a business trip, TravelMate helps you discover destinations, track your itinerary, and explore the Sri Lanka with ease.

 ---